MarcinMrow/Restaurant-Reviews-App-Stage-1/README.md

 4. Update the code to resolve issues while still maintaining the included functionality.

 ### Specification of a starter code for a restaurant reviews website:
-1. It is barely usable on a desktop browser, much less a mobile device,
+1. It is barely usable on a desktop browser, much less a mobile device.
-2. It does not include any standard accessibility features,
+2. It does not include any standard accessibility features.
 3. It does not work offline.

 ### Created for [**Front-End Web Developer Nanodegree Program**](https://eu.udacity.com/).